qua3k/cryptopals/README.md

 Challenge link: [https://cryptopals.com/sets/1/challenges/2](https://cryptopals.com/sets/1/challenges/2)

-This challenge asks us to take two hex-encoded strings, decoding them into byte slices, and XORing them together.
+This challenge asks us to take two hex-encoded strings, decoding them into byte slices, and xoring them together.
 When re-encoded to hex, this yields `746865206b696420646f6e277420706c6179`.

 Here is a tiny truth table for XOR :)